n4hamilt0010/Monopoly-based-on-the-University-of-Waterloo/README.md

 If you would like to try playing the game, you may download the appropriate executable.
 You may directly open the executable if you would like to start a new game without "testing mode" on.

+Explanation of loading games and testing mode (YOU DO NOT NEED TO READ THIS SECTION IF YOU ARE UNINTERESTED IN USING THESE FEATURES): <br>
 If you would like to either load a game or have "testing mode" on.
 Then you must run the executable from the terminal with the command line the correct command line arguments. <br>
 Instructions for the command line arguments you must enter to load a game and/or have testing mode on are:<br>
 To start a new game with "testing mode" off: \<executable\> <br>